AristideBH/Marqueeck/README.md

 ### CSS Variables

-You can directly pass CSS variables to Marqueeck like so :
+You can directly pass CSS variables for the background and text colors, using any CSS authorized colors (name, hex, hsl, etc...) :

 ```svelte
 <Marqueeck --bg-color={'red'} --text-color={'#fff'} />